Bedrock-OSS/bedrock-wiki/docs/blocks/block-shapes.md

 ---
 title: Block Shapes
 ---
-# Application

 Blockshapes are essentially block geometries or models that are hard-coded into vanilla, meaning that they exist without having accesible files.

+## Application

  They are added in the resource pack's file, `blocks.json`, using child `"blockshape"` in a block's object.
 This would look something like this:

 ```json